dcomtois/summarytools/README.md

 ```

-## Descriptive statistics with <u>descr()</u>
+## Descriptive statistics with descr()
-`descr()` generates common central tendency statistics and measures of dispersion for numerical data.
+The `descr()` function generates common central tendency statistics and measures of dispersion for numerical data.
 It can handle single vectors as well as dataframes, in which case it just ignores non-numerical columns.

 #### descr() on the iris dataframe